Sandeep-BlackHat/Becoming_CS_Expert/Error_while_sending_QUERY_packet.md

    1. open your terminal window

    1. please write following command in your terminal

-   ssh root@yourIP port
+      1. ssh root@yourIP port
       1. Enter root password

-   4) Now edit your server my.cnf file using below command
+   1. Now edit your server my.cnf file using below command 1.nano /etc/my.cnf

-   nano /etc/my.cnf
       if command is not recognized do this first or try vi then repeat: yum install nano.

       OR

       vi /etc/my.cnf
-   5) Add the line under the [MYSQLD] section. :
+   1. Add the line under the [MYSQLD] section. :

    max_allowed_packet=524288000 (obviously adjust size for whatever you need) wait_timeout = 100